: Shawn Linehan

 Not Your Typical Pizza

 Move over, pepperoni, Oregon’s pizza makers like to celebrate the wild, the weird and the unusual toppings as much as they love the tried-and-true classic.
-Think Chinese barbecue pork, taco chips, sauerkraut, seaweed and cherries.
+Think gochugaru chile sauce, taco chips, sauerkraut and cherries.

-On National Pizza Day (February 9) and National Pizza With the Works (Except Anchovies) Day (November 12) and all year-round, pizzerias and restaurants around the state are ready to tantalize your taste buds with creations that make pineapple seem perfectly normal.
-Move over, classic toppings like sausage, olives and mushrooms.
+On National Pizza Day (February 9) and National Pizza With the Works (Except Anchovies) Day (November 12) and all year round, pizzerias and restaurants around the state are ready to tantalize your taste buds with creations that make pineapple seem perfectly normal.
 Here’s a roundup of some of the most unusual pizzas you can order, many of which are available any time of the year.

 Advertisements